vanderleipires/Docs.pt-br/aspnetcore/client-side/bootstrap.md

 ms.contentlocale: pt-BR
 ms.lasthandoff: 01/30/2018
 ---
-# <a name="building-beautiful-responsive-sites-with-bootstrap"></a>Criando sites lindos, responsivos com bootstrap
+# <a name="building-beautiful-responsive-sites-with-bootstrap"></a>Criando sites lindos e responsivos com bootstrap

 <a name="bootstrap-index"></a>